hamzuh/hamzuh.github.io/README.txt

 ##TO DO:

+- [x] fix CSS transitions to not apply to sizing

+- [x] REALLY optimise layout and code compress image files create one "center" class, and extend all others off it test on more devices study responsive page sizing (llllllll.co, elektronauts), use rem? make formatting more consistent, fix janky margin edit, group main section as "content"

 - [x] fix "about me" page text sizing

 - [x] keep working on logo ideas

-- [x] create one "center" class, and extend all others off it

-- [x] use maximum width instead of percentage? study reactive page sizing (llllllll.co, elektronauts)

-- [x] edit navigation bar to be fixed on top and fullscreen on mobile, so you can access pages at all times remove page margin when screen is small

 - [x] cool png contacts receipt picture / render with clickable / red marker circled links

-- [x] try adding contacts links as a black footer
+- [x] try adding contacts links as a black footer with icons

-- [x] remove and replace margins, fit the page to 75% of original width to fit 4:3

 - [x] retake photos of drawings

-- [x] compress image files

-- [x] optimise layout and code

 - [x] consider UX